-- callback Function to be invoked when the requested state change occurs.
-It must conform to the standard State Callback format documented here - event (optional) Name of the event to subscribe to.
-Can be a standard Home Assistant event such as service_registered or an arbitrary custom event such as "MODE_CHANGE".
-If no event is specified, listen_event() will subscribe to all events.

-• kwargs (optional) - Zero or more keyword arguments.
+- callback Function to be invoked when the event is fired.
+It must conform to the standard Event Callback format documented here - event (str/list, optional) Name of the event to subscribe to.
+Can be a standard Home Assistant event such as service\registered, an arbitrary custom event such as "MODE\CHANGE" or a list of events ["pressed", "released"].
+If no event is specified, listen event() will subscribe to all events. - \\kwargs (optional) Zero or more keyword arguments.

 - oneshot (bool, optional) If True, the callback will be automatically cancelled after the first state change that results in a callback. - namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases, it is safe to ignore this parameter.
-The value global for namespace has special significance, and means that the callback will listen to state updates from any plugin. - pin (bool, optional) If True, the callback will be pinned to a particular thread. - pin_thread (int, optional) Specify which thread from the worker pool the callback will be run by (0 number of threads -1). - timeout (int, optional) If timeout is supplied as a parameter, the callback will be created as normal, but after timeout seconds, the callback will be removed. - kwargs (optional) One or more keyword value pairs representing App specific parameters to supply to the callback.
+The value global for namespace has special significance, and means that the callback will listen to state updates from any plugin. - pin (bool, optional) If True, the callback will be pinned to a particular thread. - pin\thread (int, optional) Specify which thread from the worker pool the callback will be run by (0 number of threads -1). - timeout (int, optional) If timeout is supplied as a parameter, the callback will be created as normal, but after timeout seconds, the callback will be removed. - \\kwargs (optional) One or more keyword value pairs representing App specific parameters to supply to the callback.
 If the keywords match values within the event data, they will act as filters, meaning that if they don't match the values, the callback will not fire.

-As an example of this, a Minimote controller when activated will generate an event called zwave.scene_activated, along with 2 pieces of data that are specific to the event - entity_id and scene.
-If you include keyword values for either of those, the values supplied to the listen_event() call must match the values in the event or it will not fire.
+As an example of this, a Minimote controller when activated will generate an event called zwave.scene\activated, along with 2 pieces of data that are specific to the event - entity\id and scene.
+If you include keyword values for either of those, the values supplied to the listen\event() call must match the values in the event or it will not fire.
 If the keywords do not match any of the data in the event they are simply ignored.